 Other voices were more distinct as to the exact location.
 Over the years it became increasingly clear that it was neither good for the museum objects nor the Bell Loft to have them stored there.
 The executive committee of the not yet opened museum complains about the loft being “far from suitable and the items very exposed to temperature changes under the leaky church roof”, whereas the church authority is concerned about the heavy items that are placed on the floor, “as the roof construction has already suffered under a heavy pressure for a long time”.

 With regard to the wish of having the museum’s doors open to the public, which, apparently, was the original plan with the Bell Loft, it also looks bleak.
 The building commission of the church is thus concerned about the “opening of a museum in this room, which is only accessible through a small narrow door, and which in the same commission’s opinion poses a danger of conflagration in many respects”, as it states.
-According to Bernhard Olsen the commission is not only concerned but actually forbids the museum “to be placed in its old storage room in the loft of the Church of the Holy Trinity”, as he writes.
+According to Bernhard Olsen the commission is not only concerned but actually forbids the museum “to be placed in its old storage room in the loft of the Trinity Church”, as he writes.

 The Danish Folk Museum thus moves on to another locality and, with time, undergoes tremendous development.
 In the years around the turn of the century, Olsen took his exhibition principles to their logical conclusion and, at first, moved a couple of old buildings to the Rosenborg Castle Gardens and then, in 1901, to Lyngby where the Open Air Museum is still located today.
 Later on, the Open Air Museum and the collection in the Panopticon Building both became part of the National Museum of Denmark.
 No wonder, perhaps, since they had all had their infancy in almost the same place.